murali44/PodCounter/README.md

     `docker push murali44/podcounter`

 **Note**: Don't forget to tag the image with your own docker hub repo and update the deploy.yml file to use your own container image.

+## Tests

+Unfortunately, I have not included tests with this repo.
+Being new to Golang, I was unable to successfully mock interfaces and functions.
+I spend a number of hours trying to figure this out, but failed to make my tests pass.